Setnor School of Music: Degree programs

-The Setnor school offers undergraduate B.A. degree in Music and B.M. degree in Music Composition, Music Education, Music Industry, Sound Recording Technology, and Performance.Minors in Music Performance, Music Industry, Jazz Studies, and Private Music Study are offered.
+The Setnor school offers an undergraduate B.S. degree in Music and B.M. degrees in Music Education and Music Industry.
+In 2026, applications for several major undergraduate programs — Music Performance, Music Composition, and Sound Recording Technology — were eliminated as the university incentivized many senior, tenured faculty members into retirement.

+Minors in Music Performance, Music Industry, Jazz and Commercial Music, and Private Music Study are offered.

-The graduate degrees offered include M.A. in Audio Arts and M.M. degree in Composition, Conducting (Choral or Instrumental) Performance, Music Education, and Voice Pedagogy and M.S. in Music Education.
+The graduate degrees offered include M.M. in Conducting (Choral or Instrumental), Performance, and Music Education, and M.S. in Music Education.
+Applications for the M.A. program in Audio Arts and M.M. programs in Composition and Voice Pedagogy were eliminated in 2026.

 The Setnor School previously hosted the Bandier Program in Recording and Entertainment Industries (named after Martin Bandier) until 2017, after which it was moved to the S. I. Newhouse School of Public Communications.
 It also offers other ad-hoc courses in collaboration with other institutes at SU, e.g. a recording course that teach high school students with disabilities.

 Rankings and reputation

 In 2016, Setnor School was ranked in 21st best music program in the United States.
 In 2005, Billy Joel established four Billy Joel Fellowships in Composition at the Setnor School.